c3g/arc/README.md

 #### SD4H

-Our first project it the SD4H platform itself we want it to be succesfull, to do so we do outreach to potential user and show them how the platform can be leveradged.
+Our first project it the SD4H platform itself we want it to be succesfull, to do so we do outreach to potential user and show them how the platform can be leverage.

 #### MoH